LostInZoom/cartagen/docs/manual.rst

 nor a full explanation of the generalisation process.
 We have designed several **Jupyter notebooks** to serve as learning material, they are accessible `here. <https://github.com/LostInZoom/cartagen-notebooks>`_

+This user manual also assumes you have a certain knowledge of the Python libraries `Shapely <https://github.com/shapely/shapely>`_ and `GeoPandas <https://github.com/geopandas/geopanda>`_ as CartAGen relies on those data format and geometry types.
+Furthermore, please ensure you are working with projected geographic data as the vast majority of generalisation tools provided by this library relies on spatial operations.

 .. _points_manual:
 .. include:: manual/points.rst